George Freeman (politician): Political career

 Freeman is a co-founder of the 2020 Group of Conservative MPs, which he described as the "radical progressive centre ground" of the Conservative Party.

 In 2017, Freeman criticised a tribunal ruling that people with extreme anxiety who struggle to leave the house should have the same legal status as the partially sighted, saying that the former were not "really disabled".
 After criticism from opposition MPs, disability charity Scope, and the Equality and Human Rights Commission, he said that he regretted if his comment "inadvertently caused any offence which was not intended", and that he did not "need any lectures on the damage anxiety does" after childhood experience of anxiety and depression.

 Freeman chaired the Prime Minister's Policy Board until his resignation in November 2017.
 He warned the party not to be defined by "nostalgia, hard Brexit, public sector austerity and lazy privilege".
 In September 2018, he called for Prime Minister Theresa May's resignation once a deal on the UK's departure from the European Union was secured through Parliament.
 He said he would stand to be her successor if supported by his party, before ruling out the possibility shortly afterward.

-Freeman founded The Big Tent Ideas Festival in 2017, in an attempt to connect the Conservative party with younger people following Jeremy Corbyn's appearance at Glastonbury Festival that summer.
+Freeman founded The Big Tent Ideas Festival in 2017, with a view to connecting the Conservative Party with younger people following Jeremy Corbyn's appearance at Glastonbury Festival that summer.
 He called the event a "Tory Glastonbury".
 In 2018, he changed the festival to be "non-party political so that MPs, peers and others from the centre left can also get involved", and claimed that “for a generation under 40 the traditional party conference is as dead as a dodo”.